 We know Casper for their #1 Consumer Reports rated mattress, but they have a bigger dream in mind than just selling beds.
 They are coming up with new tech to help you sleep, and the Casper Glow Light is their first sleep tech product.
 It’s called The Glow Light, and it’s a nightlight that helps you sleep.

-Sleep research and marketing has always been at the front of what Casper does, but unlike Eight or other high tech solutions, Casper keeps their tech simple.
+Sleep research and marketing have always been at the front of what Casper does, but unlike Eight or other high-tech solutions, Casper keeps their tech simple.
 They use the data they gather from customer research to develop elegant products that do a few things very well.

 The company Airbnb’d a large Victorian house in San Francisco to conduct sleep experiments to see how technology could help improve sleep.
 Just like the sun gradually gets dim or lighter when it’s time to sleep or wake up, light changes and affects us.
 The process of light changing triggers reactions that either wake or make us sleepy, like the release of melatonin to signal it’s time to fall asleep.

 This video shows you how Glow works.

 The new Casper Glow does more than just glow, yet it also draws a line at not being fussy or complex.
 Glow won’t track your sleep, record your snoring or give you any data.
 It doesn’t connect to your Alexa or anything really.
 Rather it aims to help you fall asleep and wake up.

 Put simply, the Glow gradually dims at night to help you fall asleep, and then gradually gets brighter when it’s time to wake up.
 It has sensors that react to the light in the room.

 Light is key to sleep, and Glow helps you set the light in your room.
 I already have a Phillips Hue light in my room that I can dim or brighten without having to wire anything.
 I like that you can set and forget it or use the manual controls.